Friday, 27 January 2023

 Let us get started:

 1) Durability: polymer based pipes are designed to last for more than 100 years.
 Also they reduce the overall failure rate and ensure fresh water supply to many difficult reachable regions of the world.
+Additionally, PET plastic bottles make drinking water available in hard accessible parts of the world, and can be recycled after use.

 2) Water saver: as we mentioned water before, the production of a plastic bag consumes less than 4% of the water needed to make a paper bag.